What does it mean to be organized?

 How do you feel when your house is organized?
 In our research, both men and women said they first felt accomplished.
 Women said their second emotion was relief while men said they felt relaxed and in control.

-In this episode, I share many additional statistics and findings from our research, which is all leading us to change the way we present and teach the material in The Productive Home Solution™.
+In this episode, I share many additional statistics and findings from our research, which are all leading us to change the way we present and teach the material in The Productive Home Solution™.
 I have told you for years that if you just hang on for 12-18 months in the 100 Day Home Organization Program (now a part of The Productive Home Solution™), YOU WILL get organized.
 But, that’s a long time to wait and what you end up with is Swiss cheese organizing.
 You do a little here and a little there, but nothing is truly done.

 If you just get through the first 42 days of the 100 Day Home Organization Program, you will have 80% of the spaces you use on a daily basis organized.
 You CAN call yourself organized.
 But many of you don’t FEEL organized.
 It doesn’t fully check off any single category of organizing as complete for you.
 It just marks a couple more spaces in your Swiss cheese organizing.
 I want to see you get to the point where you can say that you are personally organized or storage organized or paper organized, etc. You get to pick and choose which areas you want to tackle and master and declare organized in your life.